Ataegina: Celtic hypothesis

-The name Ataegina is most commonly derived from a Celtic source: according to Cristina Maria Grilo Lopes and Juan Olivares Pedreño, French scholar D'Arbois de Jubainville and Portuguese scholar José Leite de Vasconcelos interpreted her name as a compound atae 'repetition' and gina, from *-genos '(to be) born'.
+The name Ataegina is most commonly derived from a Celtic source: according to Cristina Maria Grilo Lopes and Juan Olivares Pedreño, French scholar D'Arbois de Jubainville and Portuguese scholar José Leite de Vasconcelos interpreted her name as a compound from *ate- 'repetition, re-' *-genos '(to be) born'.
 Thus, her name would mean 'The Reborn One' ("renascida", in the original).

 Others propose a connection to the domain of nocturnal or underworld deities: Gabriel Sopeña tentatively saw a connection with Irish adaig 'night', which may indicate a relation to the underworld.
 Similarly, in a 1998 article, Eugenio Luján, based on the epigraphic evidence available until then, supposed that Adaecina is the original spelling of her name, and related it to Irish adaig, and both deriving from a Proto-Celtic *adakī.
 This form would account for both words, but Luján refrained from offering a definitive etymology.
+Wolfgang Meid raises the possibility that Old Irish adaig may be a borrowing of Welsh adeg "time, occasion, period, season", whose native Irish cognate is athach "interval, space (of time)", derived from Proto-Celtic *atikā, from Proto-Indo-European *h₂et-i-keh₂, from *h₂et- (“to go”), making a connection between these words and Ataegina unlikely.

 Italian linguist Patrizia de Bernardo Stempel argues for a Celtic etymology, from *atakī ('night'), from an earlier *at-ak-ī ('interval').
 Thus, de Bernardo proposes, her name means "the one of the night".
 In a later article, she describes Ataecina as "the goddess of the nighttime", and derives her name from *Atakī-nā 'the divine (night)time'.

 Other hypotheses

-That said, her presence in decidedly non-Indo-European Iberian regions suggest that she may have an older, indigenous origin, in which case her name's etymology is more likely Iberian or Tartessian.
+That said, her presence in decidedly non-Indo-European Iberian regions suggest that she may have an older, indigenous origin, in which case her name's etymology is more likely Iberian, Aquitanian or Tartessian.

-In his late 19th century study, José Leite de Vasconcelos, while proposing a Celtic reading of her name, also supposed her origins as a Celticized indigenous deity.
+In his late 19th-century study, José Leite de Vasconcelos, while proposing a Celtic reading of her name, also supposed her origins as a Celticized indigenous deity.
 Spanish historian José María Blázquez Martínez supported the idea of Ataegina's indigenous character, while remarking that a Celtic interpretation of her name as 'reborn' is "inviable", and that her connection to Irish 'night' is "difficult".